MARATHON START LINE

 There will also be FREE return shuttle bus service provided for participants and spectators on race day.
 The buses will run continuously from 8:00 a.m. to 3:00 p.m. on race day.

-You will receive an official, clear plastic gear bag at race packet pick-up.
-A label with your race number is provided in your race packet envelope and must be placed in the designated space on your bag.
+Participants will receive a clear plastic gear bag at race packet pickup.
+A label with race number will be included and must be placed in the designated spot on the bag.

-IMPORTANT: Unofficial gear bags (including backpacks) are not permitted and will not be accepted.
-Do not leave valuables in your bag.
-Race officials are not responsible for any lost items.
-All bags are subject to inspection and should not be left unattended.
+Do not leave valuables in the gear bag.
+Grandma’s Marathon is not responsible for lost or damaged items, and all bags are subject to inspection and should not be left unattended.

 To help create a more efficient start experience, Grandma’s Marathon uses a staggered start process with three separate corrals for participants.

-Based on goal finish time submitted during registration, participants will be assigned to either Start Corral A, B, or C. The corral assignment will be printed on each participant’s race bib.
+Based on goal finish time submitted during registration, participants will be assigned to either Start Corral A, B, or C. IMPORTANT: Corral assignments will be emailed in late May and will be printed on each participant’s race bib.

 Participants may choose to move BACKWARD in the corral system, but in no scenario can a participant move FORWARD (i.e. if you’re assigned to corral A, you can choose to start in either B or C).